Puppet Master: The Littlest Reich: Production

 Puppet Master: The Littlest Reich was announced in May 2016 with Di Bonaventura Pictures and Caliber Media (later Cinestate) optioning the film rights and S. Craig Zahler listed as writing the screenplay.

 Swedish filmmaking duo Sonny Laguna and Tommy Wiklund were hired to direct the film in 2017.
 At the same time, Thomas Lennon joined the cast as the lead and Udo Kier was hired to play the puppet master Andre Toulon.
-Other cast members included Jenny Pellicer, Nelson Franklin, Charlyne Yi, Alex Beh, Barbara Crampton, Tina Parker, Skeeta Jenkins and Michael Pare.
+Other cast members included Jenny Pellicer, Nelson Franklin, Lo Mutac, Alex Beh, Barbara Crampton, Tina Parker, Skeeta Jenkins and Michael Pare.
 The film began shooting in Dallas, Texas in April, with most filming occurring at the historic Ambassador Hotel.
 Some establishing and b-roll footage was left unfinished at the end of production; because Udo Kier was unavailable to return, Fangoria writer Preston Fassel plays Toulon in scenes where his face is not visible on camera.
+In 2018, during post-production, Zahler joined the writing staff of the Fangoria magazine, after writing the film for the company.

 Veteran Italian composer Fabio Frizzi scored the film.